-Ok, that’s a stretch, BUT, I do have four stitch marker tips that’ll make your next lace project a breeze.
+Ok, that’s a stretch, BUT, I do have four stitch marker tips that’ll make your next lace or lace-weight project a breeze.

 Stitch Marker Hero Ideas